Studies show that organizations with a strong onboarding process improve new hire retention by 82% and productivity by over 70%.

 The focus on the first 30 days is all about learning.
-These first 30 days are the most hands-on and intensive.
+This period is the most hands-on and intensive so the new team member can tick off every learning goal on the list.
 This portion of the 90-day plan will have the most overlap for new hires, regardless of role, department, or seniority.

 The 30-60 Day Range

 For the 30-60 day range of the 90-day plan, new employees still have the training wheels on, but you are more hands-off than before.

 New hires will get more involved in projects and focus on their roles and responsibilities.
 This period is where the plan starts to diverge depending on the role, department, and seniority.